mjordan/islandora_feeds/modules/islandora_feeds_derivs/README.md

 A typical workflow for using Islandora Feeds to import data that will end up in MODS datastreams would be:

-1. Create a Drupal content type that has a text field for each element in the MODS records you want to populate.
+1. Create a Drupal content type that has a text field for each element in the MODS records you want to populate (this is required by Islandora Feeds).
-2. Test the content type by importing some data from a CSV ile.
-Run the resulting OBJ datastreams against a stylesheet (externally, using your favorite XSLT processor) based on the one you are goin to use with the Islandora Feeds Derivs module.
+2. Test the content type by importing some data from a CSV file.
+Once you have imported some test objects, download several of the OBJ datastreams and start writing your stylesheet to use with the Islandora Feeds Derivs module.
+You can use your favorite XML/XSL authoring tools to do this writing and testing.
-3. When you are satisfied with your offline tests, upload your stylesheet into the Islandora Feeds Derivs' /xml directory and configure Islandora Feeds Derivs to use your stylesheet to create MODS datastreams, to delete the OBJ datastream, and to set the preferred target collection and content models for your objects.
+3. When you are satisfied with your offline tests, upload your stylesheet into the Islandora Feeds Derivs /xml directory and configure Islandora Feeds Derivs to use your stylesheet to create MODS datastreams, to set the preferred target collection and content models for your objects, and to delete the OBJ datastream if you want.

 ## XSL Stylesheets used by this module

-They are standard stylesheets, but they need to have two `<xsl:param>` elements that identify the datastream ID and datastream label of the destination datastream.
-For example, the foo.xsl stylesheet included with the module uses these two parameters as follows to indicate that the destination datastream's ID is 'FOO' and its label is 'FOO record':
+They are standard stylesheets, but they need to include two `<xsl:param>` elements that identify the datastream ID and datastream label of the destination datastream.
+For example, the foo.xsl stylesheet included with the module uses these two parameters to indicate that the destination datastream's ID is 'FOO' and its label is 'FOO record':

 ``` xml
 <xsl:stylesheet xmlns:xsl="http://www.w3.org/1999/XSL/Transform" version="1.0">